 Keeping Costs Down for Your Customers

 The choice between string inverters and microinverters for any solar installation typically comes down to balancing cost and system efficiency.
-But there are other ways to help control project costs too.
-Did you know that 64% of the costs of a solar system are soft (non-hardware) costs?
-Realizing this, solar installers around the country are using mobile workforce management and automation tools to streamline operations, and ultimately deliver more winning quotes and satisfied customers.
+But there are different ways to help control project costs too.
+Did you know that 64% of the costs of a solar energy system are soft (non-hardware) costs?
+Realizing this, solar power companies around the country are using mobile workforce management and automation tools to streamline operations, and ultimately deliver more winning quotes and satisfied customers.

 Like to learn more?
 See how you can get with started free with a solar field operations app today.